supplypike/hrval-action/README.md

 Kubernetes custom resources with [kubeval](https://github.com/instrumenta/kubeval).

 Steps:
-* installs kubectl, yq, kubeval, helm v2 and v3
+* installs kubectl, yq, kubeval, helm v3
 * extracts the chart source with yq
 * downloads the chart from the Helm or Git repository
 * extracts the Helm Release values with yq